Robotonist/notification/README.md

 # notification_cron
-This simple scripts can be turned into a simple notification system, though it lacks scalability for large environments, it is excellent for smaller use cases.
+This simple script can be turned into a notification system using cron, though it lacks scalability for large environments, it is excellent for smaller use cases.